Connect with others who understand.

 • Age at disease onset

-• Level of recovery from symptoms of the first attack
+• Level of recovery from the first attack

-In general, females with MS have a better prognosis (outlook) than males, as do people who are younger when their MS starts, according to research in Multiple Sclerosis and Related Disorders.
+An article in the Journal of Personalized Medicine states that in general, females with MS have a better prognosis than males, as do people who are younger when their MS starts.

 Race and ethnicity also play roles.
-Compared to non-Hispanic white people, African Americans are more likely to have a primary progressive form of MS, according to a 2020 analysis of people treated at a Northern California health system.
-In an earlier study, researchers found that Black people have a higher risk of dying from MS at an earlier age than white people.
+Compared to non-Hispanic white people, African Americans are more likely to have primary progressive MS, which can be more serious, according to a 2020 analysis.
+In another study, researchers found that Black people have a higher risk of dying from MS at an earlier age than white people.

-Population studies suggest that MS mortality rates increase with age for males and females, peaking at 55 to 64 for non-Hispanic Black people and 65 to 74 for non-Hispanic white people, according to a study in the journal Neuroepidemiology.
-For Hispanics, Asians, and Pacific Islanders, mortality risk plateaus after age 55.
+Population studies suggest that MS mortality rates increase with age.
+The rate of death peaks at ages 55 to 64 for non-Hispanic Black people and at 65 to 74 for non-Hispanic white people, according to a study in the journal Neuroepidemiology.
+For Hispanics, Asians, and Pacific Islanders, mortality risk doesn’t appear to increase after age 55.

-People who recover completely from their first attack have a better prognosis than those who don’t recover as well.
-Infrequent MS relapses and less cerebellar (involving part of the brain that coordinates balance and movement) and spine involvement are also associated with a better prognosis.
+People who experience a complete recovery from their first attack have a better prognosis than those who don’t recover as well.
+Infrequent MS relapses and fewer lesions on the cerebellar (involving part of the brain that coordinates balance and movement) and spinal cord are also associated with a better prognosis.

 The different types of MS have different prognoses.
-People who have relapsing-remitting multiple sclerosis (RRMS) typically have a better prognosis than those with primary progressive multiple sclerosis (PPMS) or secondary progressive multiple sclerosis (SPMS).
-Because relapsing-remitting MS allows complete or partial recovery from symptoms before relapse, there’s usually less disability associated with it.
-SPMS, which occurs when someone with a previous RRMS diagnosis has worsening symptoms, indicates a more systemic condition.
+People who have relapsing-remitting MS (RRMS) typically have a better outcome than those with primary progressive multiple sclerosis (PPMS) or secondary progressive MS (SPMS).
+Relapsing forms of MS allow for complete or partial recovery from symptoms in between flare-ups and a lesser degree of disability.

 One member reported feeling guilty when a friend with a more progressive form of MS died: “I felt guilty because he had PPMS, and I didn’t, and I had a life still in front of me.”

-A rare type of MS is associated with a very dire prognosis — Marburg’s variant of MS, which is sometimes referred to as fulminant MS. This condition progresses even more rapidly than primary progressive MS and can lead to death in weeks or months.
+A rare type of MS is associated with a very dire prognosis — Marburg’s variant of MS, which is sometimes referred to as fulminant MS. This condition progresses very rapidly and can lead to death in weeks or months.

 Other Factors That Influence Prognosis